Amforever/ASLNet/README.md

 # ASLNet
-An Encoder-Decoder Architecture   for Audio Splicing Detection and Localization
+An Encoder-Decoder Architecture for Audio Splicing Detection and Localization.
+The experimential datasets will be realsed soon.